-Dr Janet Greenlees is a Reader in Health History at Glasgow Caledonian University.
-Her research interests cover 19th and 20th Century American and British Health History.
-In particular, she is interested in maternal health and welfare, environments and health and public health in both countries.
-Having recently completed a monograph on When the Air became Important (Rutgers UP, 2019), she is currently working on a history of low income women’s engagement with prenatal provision in America and Britain.
+Dr Janet Greenlees is a Reader in Health History at Glasgow Caledonian University and Co-Director of the Centre for the Social History of Health and Healthcare (CSHHH).
+Her research interests cover 19th and 20th Century American and British Health History, but she is particularly interested in maternal health and welfare, environments and health and public health in both countries.
+Having recently completed a monograph entitled When the Air became Important: A Social History of the New England and Lancashire Textile Industries (Rutgers UP, 2019), she is currently researching historical relationships between poverty, pregnancy and health.
 My GCU webpage is: https://www.gcu.ac.uk/gsbs/staff/drjanetgreenlees/ My CSHHH webpage is: https://www.strath.ac.uk/humanities/schoolofhumanities/history/centreforthesocialhistoryofhealthhealthcare/meetourexperts/

 Dr Laura Kelly is senior lecturer in the history of health and medicine at the University of Strathclyde and co-director of the Centre for the Social History of Health and Healthcare (CSHHH).
 Her research broadly focuses on the social history of medicine in modern Ireland and she has published two monographs on the history of medical education and the medical profession in Ireland.
 Her most recent project, Contraception and modern Ireland, c.1922-92, is funded by a Wellcome Trust research fellowship. https://www.strath.ac.uk/staff/kellylauradr/